conduitio-labs/conduit-connector-sqs/README.md

 It can work in three modes, depending of the `aws.queue` parameter:

-- with a queue name: the connector will obtain the queue url from the given sqs queue name, and write records there.
+- with a queue name: the connector tries to obtain the queue name from the `opencdc.collection`.
+If none found, defaults to the given `aws.queue`.
+- with a queue name (with `aws.queue.useQueue` true): the connector always writes to the given `aws.queue`.
 - with a go template: the connector will evaluate the given go template against each record to obtain the queue name.
 - empty queue name: the connector will try to obtain the queue name from the `opencdc.collection` metadata field.